sammuharem/binomial_option_pricing_calculator/README.md

 Option Type | typ | 'C' for Call (default), 'P' for Put Print Results |prnt| True to enable printing (default), False to disable Exercisible Periods |exP | The branches that a Bermudan option can be exercised

+## Related Projects ##
+Beta calculator with stock data downloader: https://github.com/sammuhrai/beta-calculator

+## Disclaimer ##
+Script is for educational purposes and is not to be taken as financial advice.